f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

    #.
 In ``User And User Groups``, click ``Add``

-      .. note :: We have to assign Azure AD users/group to this app, so that they can be allowed to connect to it.
+      .. note :: We have to assign Entra ID users/group to this app, so that they can be allowed to connect to it.

       #.
 In the list, click ``Assign`` for the user ``user1``.
 If you can't find it, search for it in the ``search`` field.